 This type of surgery can cause an imbalance in the knee and speed up the process of arthritis.
 Removing one part of a structure in the knee causes other parts to work harder and become damaged over time.

 Excessive weight gain can put pressure on the knee joints, causing them to work harder than they were designed to.

-This pressure causes small cracks to appear in the knee cartilage and eventually leads to it breaking down.
+This pressure causes small chondral cracks to appear in knee cartilage and eventually leads to it breaking down.

 Obese individuals don’t tend to perform much physical activity in their daily routine.
-As a result, the muscles around the knee become weak and are unable to support the cartilage properly.
+As a result, the muscles around the joint become weak and are unable to support the cartilage properly, causing knee pain.

 Common inflammatory foods include sugar, gluten and dairy.
 In sensitive individuals, these foods can affect the health of the gut lining.

 The gut lining is supposed to act as a barrier, helping to protect us from chemicals and substances in our food that can potentially be harmful to the body.

 Sugar, gluten and dairy can cause the lining to become more permeable, which leads to some of these harmful substances absorbing into the bloodstream.
 They then end up travelling into the knee joint and start to cause inflammation.